The Open Space Summer Series 2015

 - In the Gallery: Bosque, an Art Exhibit, Opening July 5th and running through September 27th, 2015.

 - Open Space Visitor Center Gift Shop.
 Shop and support the Open Space Division and the Open Space Alliance!

 - See a variety of art and media from local, national and international artists in the Open Space Visitor Center Gallery.

 - City Open Space Space partners with Google to provide virtual tours of Open Space trails.

 - View City of Albuquerque Open Space land information.

-- Open Space Annual Pass information.
+- Open Space Annual Pass form and information.